vswanlund/vswanlund.github.io/tag-mobile-sdks/ios/profile.md

    paymentMethod.validFromDate = [PTKYearMonth yearMonthWithYear:2010 month:1];
    paymentMethod.expiryDate = [PTKYearMonth yearMonthWithYear:2020 month:1];</pre>

+2. Validate the payment method details

+	Use <code>PaymentMethodDetailsValidator</code> to verify that all payment method details have been entered correctly.
+	This validator uses property validators to validate each property of <code>PaymentMethodDetails</code>:

+	* <code>CardHolderNameValidator</code> - to check the card holder name.
+	* <code>CardNumberValidator</code> - to check the card number.
+	* <code>ExpiryDateValidator</code> - to check the expiry date.
+	* <code>ValidFromDateValidator</code> - to check valid from date.

+	For more information on each of these property validators please see the reference documentation.

+	<pre>PaymentMethodDetailsValidator paymentMethodDetailsValidator = new PaymentMethodDetailsValidator();
+	List&lt;ValidationFailure&gt; errors = paymentMethodDetailsValidator.validate(paymentMethodDetails);
+	if(errors != null){
+		for (int s = 0; s < errors.size(); s++) {
+			ValidationFailure validationFailure = errors.get(s);
+			String property = validationFailure.getPropertyName();
+			ValidationError errorCode = validationFailure.getErrorCode();
+			// Display validation to user and obtain an updated value }
+	} else {
+		// No issues found while validating the payment details }</pre>

-2. Create a new PaymentInstrumentDetails object and set the payment instrument, billing address and other information:
+3. Create a new PaymentInstrumentDetails object and set the payment instrument, billing address and other information:

 	<pre>[PTKPaymentInstrumentDetails *paymentInstrument = [PTKPaymentInstrumentDetails paymentInstrumentDetailsWithPaymentType:PTKCreditCardIssuerVisa
 	paymentMethod:paymentMethod
 	paymentType:PTKPaymentMethodTypeCard
 	billingAddressId:addressId];</pre>

-3. Add the payment instrument to the user profile using the PTKProfileManager:
+4. Add the payment instrument to the user profile using the PTKProfileManager:

     <pre>PTKProfileManager *pm = [PTKProfileManager sharedManager];
    [pm addPaymentInstrument:paymentInstrument completion:^(PTKPaymentInstrument *addedPaymentInstrument, NSError *error) {